MorningCoffeeDev/one_report/doc/define-report-table.md

 end
 ```

-- call `collect` method for collection, the params should be a lambda
+- call `collect` method for define collection, the params should be a lambda, and the collection should response to method `each`

 ```ruby
 class ExampleTable < OneReport::Base